Mercur1a/petProject/react-forms/README.md

-React based pet project
+React based pet project.
-few pages with react forms and posts uploaded from jsonplaceholder
+Few pages with react forms and posts uploaded from jsonplaceholder.